-The decision to home educate Jake (who was 16 in December 2015), in the first instance, was done for health reasons and, we believe, was most definitely the right thing to do.
-After much research and grappling our way around the home-ed resources on the world wide web, Jake is currently studying a tutor-led course for iGCSE English Language and a self-taught course for GCSE Maths, both which he is submitted to take at a local school in the summer.
+The decision to home educate Jake (who was 17 in December 2016), in the first instance, was done for health reasons and, we believe, was most definitely the right thing to do.
+After much research and grappling our way around the home-ed resources on the world wide web, Jake studied a tutor-led course for iGCSE English Language and a self-taught course for GCSE Maths, both exams which he took at a local school in summer 2016.

-We’re aiming for passes in both (well, we’re aiming for GOOD passes in both!) so he can do a college course from September because he wants to become an electrician!
+We aimed for passes in both (well, we aimed for GOOD passes in both!) so he could do a college course from September because he wanted to become an electrician!

-The decision to home educate Eliot (who was 12 last July 2015), on the other hand, was a whole other thing.
-It was a choice based on abilities rather than being unsettled in school.
+The decision to home educate Eliot (who was 11 at the time, in May 2015), on the other hand, was a whole other thing.
+It was a choice based on abilities rather than not coping with school.
 Eliot actually liked school but we knew with absolute certainty that, due to his lack of knowledge from being 5 years in a Portuguese school (and learning, quite frankly, not much at all!) he was destined not to do well and was so far behind with little hope of catching up in a classroom environment.

 His maths skills, for example, were non-existent.
 He couldn’t add two 2-digit numbers… or subtract… and multiplication and division?
 Not a chance!

 After a lot of research, Maths Whizz and Maths and English work books right back from KS1 have been our relief!
 He’s learning fast.
-In fact, he’s progressed nearly 2 years in his “maths age” in since May 2015 (9 months ago) which is incredible.
+In fact, he progressed nearly 2 years in his “maths age” within 9 months, which was incredible.
 We can SEE how much he has learned and, perhaps most importantly, HE can see it too!

 So, home educating.
-That’s one part of the “Everything” that home is.
+That was one part of the “Everything” that home is.

 So work is very much another part of home’s “Everything”.